Are Baby Carrots Washed in Chlorine?

 What Are Baby Carrots

-Baby carrots are not actually immature carrots harvested early.
-They are cut and shaped from larger carrots that are too misshapen for retail sale.
+Baby carrots are not immature vegetables.
+They are cut and shaped from larger carrots that would otherwise be discarded due to irregular shape.

-The modern baby carrot was introduced in 1986 by California farmer Mike Yurosek as a way to reduce food waste and increase market value for cosmetically imperfect carrots.
+The concept was introduced in 1986 as a way to reduce food waste and improve profitability.

 Key industry facts:

-- Baby carrots account for roughly 70 percent of carrot sales in the United States.
+- Roughly 70 percent of carrot sales in the United States are baby carrots

 Why Baby Carrots Are Washed in Chlorine

-Fresh produce processing facilities use antimicrobial rinses to reduce contamination from bacteria such as E. coli, Listeria, and Salmonella.
+Fresh produce can carry bacteria such as E. coli, Listeria, and Salmonella.
+Industrial processors use antimicrobial rinses to reduce this risk.

-- Chlorine concentrations between 75 and 200 parts per million.
+- Chlorine levels between 75 and 200 ppm during washing

-The smell sometimes noticed when opening a bag of baby carrots can occur because trace chlorine compounds remain in the rinse water or packaging environment.
+The slight smell sometimes noticed when opening a bag can come from trace chlorine compounds in the packaging environment.

 Why Peeled Produce Absorbs More Wash Water

-- Cut produce absorbs more water than intact produce.
+- Cut vegetables absorb more liquid than intact ones

-- Removing the outer skin increases diffusion into plant tissue.
+- Removing skin increases diffusion into edible tissue

-- Chlorate accumulation occurred inside the edible tissue, not just on the surface.
+- Residues were detected inside the tissue, not just on the surface

 Chlorine Byproducts That Can Form During Washing